DealDay/STM2-CI-CD/README.md

 # STM2-CI-CD
-This project shows how to utilise CI/CD pipeline to compile and test embedded software for an STM32 microcontroller.
+This project shows how to utilise CI/CD pipeline to compile, test and deploy embedded software for an STM32 microcontroller.
 ## Usage
 ### Prerequisite
 1. [git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)